miahuang77/miahuang77/README.md

 I am really interested in exploring the intercept of statistical theory and finance.
 I am currently learning about a stochastic process.

 ### 👽 I am currently working on...
-A stochastic process consisting of
-- Random Walk
-- Brownian Motion
-- Geometric Brownian Motion
-- Ornstein-Uhlenbeck Process
+An option-pricing model using Monte Carlo simulation, with potential variance reduction

 ### 👽 Things I would like to work on in the near future...
-An option-pricing model using Monte Carlo simulation, with potential variance reduction
+volatility clustering study